expo/fyi/creating-google-service-account.md

 If you’d like to submit your Android app to Google Play Store with `eas submit` you need to create a Google Service Account key.
 This page will guide you through this process.

-1. Open [Google Play Console](https://play.google.com/apps/publish/) and go to the **Settings** tab.
+1. Open [Google Play Console](https://play.google.com/apps/publish/), expand **Setup**, and choose **API access**.

 [<img src="./assets/creating-google-service-account/01-open-google-play-console.png" width="800" />](./assets/creating-google-service-account/01-open-google-play-console.png)

-2. Choose **API access** from the sidebar.
-If you see a message saying API access is not enabled for your account, you must first link your Google Play developer account with a Google Developer Project.
+2. If you see a message saying API access is not enabled for your account, you must first link your Google Play developer account with a Google Developer Project.
 On this page, select **Choose a project to link**, then either link it to an existing project if you have one, or select **Create new project** and then click **Link project**.

 [<img src="./assets/creating-google-service-account/02-api-access.png" width="800" />](./assets/creating-google-service-account/02-api-access.png)

 [<img src="./assets/creating-google-service-account/03-create-new-project.png" width="800" />](./assets/creating-google-service-account/03-create-new-project.png)

-3. Click **create new service account** and follow the **Google Cloud Platform** link in the dialog.
+3. Click **Create new service account** and follow the **Google Cloud Platform** link in the dialog.

 [<img src="./assets/creating-google-service-account/04-create-new-service-account.png" width="800" />](./assets/creating-google-service-account/04-create-new-service-account.png)